 Childhood rashes are cutaneous eruptions of acute onset.
 Clinically they may be categorized as maculopapular, pustular, vesiculobullous, diffuse/erythematous, or petechial/purpuric in nature.
 However, in many etiologies these forms may coexist or evolve from one form to another.

 Initial considerations in evaluating a rash in children include the morphology, duration, and distribution.
-Age, gender, family history, medications, known allergies, and exposures are also of primary importance.
+Age, sex, family history, medications, known allergies, and exposures are also of primary importance.